 Now a commercial building with a ground floor restaurant, here it is today, again courtesy of Google Earth.

-Take note of the cork screw illustrated with the advertised bottle.
 I’ll end this post with an advertisement disguised as a news item that described the advantages this little detail afforded its user.
 The somewhat humorous item entitled, “A Yankee Invention,” appeared in the May 20, 1880 edition of the Torborough (North Carolina) Southerner.

 On Monday morning we were presented by Mr. H. H. Shaw, our worthy Postmaster, with a bottle of Carter’s Blue-Black Ink.
 Each quart bottle has a little cork screw attached for withdrawing the stopper.
 We regard this as a moral invention, as more religion has been lost in removing the cork from ink bottles than any other one thing.
 It always ended by having to drive the stopper in and then lose your ink by evaporation.
 The ink is of excellent quality; don’t get thick or stringy, corrode steel pens or freeze.
 Send to Carter, Dinsmore & Co., Boston.